collectiegroesbeek/collectiegroesbeek/README.md

 ### Check code quality

 You can check your code quality by running an analysis tool.
 We use `flake8` to check for PEP8 errors and `Mypy` to check typing.
-Both are included in the test suite if you are working on Windows.

 ### Auto-formatter